pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 - NAME - Def change vs up/down in Active Record migrations
 - NAME - How do you use eager loading to avoid the N + 1 queries problem?

+### Git Topics
+- NAME - What makes a good pull request?
+- NAME - What makes a good commit?

 ## Friday: CSS and HTML!

 - NAME - CSS inheritance